Passeriformes / Phylloscopidae / Phylloscopus

 Description

-A small warbler measuring 11-12 cm in length, with females averaging slightly smaller than males.
-The plumage is characterized by a greyish-black coloration that fades on the forehead, with green markings surrounding the eyes.
-The underparts display a vibrant yellowish-green color.
-The wings and back feature a grey crown with black stripes.
-A distinctive yellow eye-ring may diffuse above the eye.
-The species has a relatively large bill and small tail compared to similar warbler species.
+Measures 11-12 cm in size, with females on average smaller than males.
+Plumage features a greyish-black color fading on the forehead, green surrounding the eyes, and a vibrant yellowish-green underside.
+Wings and back display a grey crown with black stripes.
+A distinct yellow eye-ring is present, which may diffuse above the eye.

 Identification